-Operating expenditure for the year increased by 15% to HK\$50.8 million.
-This was due to the expansion of sales and marketing resources to broaden the reach to potential customers in anticipation of the complete revitalization of MEGA Two and the new MEGA Plus (Tseung Kwan O) facilities.
-Profit from operations for the year was HK\$608.5 million; an improvement of HK\$21.1 million compared with the previous financial year.
+Operating expenditure for the year increased from HK\$50.8 million to HK\$71.9 million.
+This was mainly due to the expansion of sales and marketing resources including various marketing activities, in anticipation of the new data centre capacity resulting from the complete revitalization of MEGA Two and the newly constructed MEGA Plus (Tseung Kwan O) in the coming months.

+Profit from operations for the year increased by HK\$54.5 million to HK\$663.0 million, representing a 9% growth compared with the previous financial year.